CodingBeard/sciter-tiscript-intellisense/README.md

 Notes:

+I haven't added stubs for the following (feel free to add a PR):
+- Behavior
+- Graphics
+- Image
+- Sciter
+- DataSocket
+- WebSocket
+- Tokenizer

 tiscript class inheritance and function declaration breaks typescript syntax, so you won't get intellisense on any custom classes you create

 Try to use typescript compatible functions E.G.